From the battlefield to a loving home: a K-9 Working Dog finds his “furever” home

 |Downloads:

-This work, From the battlefield to a loving home: a K-9 Working Dog finds his “furever” home [Image 4 of 4], by SGT Christina Westover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From the battlefield to a loving home: a K-9 Working Dog finds his “furever” home, by SGT Christina Westover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-From the battlefield to a loving home: a K-9 Working Dog finds his “furever” home

 LEAVE A COMMENT